meatball133/crystal/concepts-wip/bools/about.md

 ## Logical operators

-Crystal has 3 logical operators which is used to combine Bools and make expressions that produce different values.
+Crystal has 3 logical operators which are used to combine Bools and make expressions that produce different values.

 ### And(`&&`)